Hina Khan, Priyank Sharma, Karanvir, Ankita Lokhande & Others At Dabboo Ratnani’s Calendar Launch

 Aamir & Sanjeeda

 Television's adorable couple Aamir Ali and Sanjeeda Shaikh too, graced the calender launch.
-Sanjeeda looked beautiful in white coloured flower print dress, while Aamir wore a black jacket with grey-coloured t-shirt and denims.
+Sanjeeda looked beautiful in white-coloured flower print dress, while Aamir wore a black jacket with grey-coloured T-shirt and denims.

 (Images Source: Instagram)